microagents/mcp-servers/README.md

-# Model Context Protocol servers

-This repository is a collection of *reference implementations* for the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP), as well as references to community built servers and additional resources.
+# Microagents MCP Servers

+This repository contains the Model Context Protocol (MCP) servers used by the [Microagents](https://microagents.dev) application.
+This is a fork of the original [MCP reference implementations](https://modelcontextprotocol.io/) created by Anthropic, with modifications and additional servers to support Microagents' functionality.

-The servers in this repository showcase the versatility and extensibility of MCP, demonstrating how it can be used to give Large Language Models (LLMs) secure, controlled access to tools and data sources.
+Each MCP server is implemented using either the [Typescript MCP SDK](https://github.com/modelcontextprotocol/typescript-sdk) providing Large Language Models (LLMs) with secure, controlled access to various tools and data sources.
-Each MCP server is implemented with either the [Typescript MCP SDK](https://github.com/modelcontextprotocol/typescript-sdk) or [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk).

-## 🌟 Reference Servers
+## 🌟 Available Servers

-These servers aim to demonstrate MCP features and the Typescript and Python SDK.
+The following MCP servers are maintained for use with Microagents:

 - **[AWS KB Retrieval](src/aws-kb-retrieval-server)** - Retrieval from AWS Knowledge Base using Bedrock Agent Runtime
 - **[Brave Search](src/brave-search)** - Web and local search using Brave's Search API